 We tend to idealize things.

 At least, this seems to be a trend.
-Maybe because working in health and wellness makes you think a lot about helping people get closer to their ideal selves – stronger, fitter, healthier, happier.
+Maybe because being a massage therapist (or other health and wellness practitioner) makes you think a lot about helping people get closer to their ideal selves – healthier, stronger, fitter.

 We then apply this to our businesses.
-We think the ideal situation would be working for ourselves out of our own rented space, calling all the shots and making our own rules.
+We think the ‘healthier, stronger, fitter’ situation would be working for ourselves out of our own rented space, calling all the shots and making our own rules.

 But here’s the thing.

 We also tend to get blinders on about this.
 We end up suffering from a good old dose of ‘the grass is always greener’ syndrome.
-And we don’t take a real – and by real I mean super realistic and honest – look at what it really means to go out on own own, open our own place and start calling all the shots.
+And we don’t take a real – and by real I mean super realistic and honest – look at what it really means to open our own private practice.

 “You’ll make more money if you work for yourself!”